-The optional Copy Data Security Unit functions as an image processing component during the scanning of the image data.
-As the scanning engine scans the image, the Copy Data Security Unit examines the scanned data for the presence of an embedded pattern.
-Once the unit detects the presence of the pattern, which in effect alerts the MFP that this is a confidential document, the buzzer is sounded and the scanned data is then replaced with the vertical line pattern from that point onward (the exact size of this initial area will vary depending on several factors, such as the condition of the original, placement of the original, condition of the scanner, and others).
-Following this, an entry for the event itself is stored in the Access Log, along with the username.
+The optional Copy Data Security Unit functions as an image processing component during the scanning of the image.
+As the scanning engine scans the image, the Copy Data Security Unit examines the data for the presence of an embedded pattern.
+If the unit detects the presence of the pattern, which in effect alerts the MFP that this is a confidential document, the buzzer is sounded and the image is replaced with the vertical line pattern.
+Following this, an entry for the event itself is stored in the access log, along with the username.